Harvey Wiley Corbett: Career

 Following his graduation in 1900, he started work in the firm of Cass Gilbert.
-One of Corbett's early commissions during the 1910s was for the landmark Springfield Municipal Group, two large municipal buildings with a tower in Springfield, Massachusetts, in partnership with Francis Livingston Pell, a name partner in the architectural firm of Pell & Corbett.
+One of Corbett's early commissions during the 1910s was for the landmark Springfield Municipal Group, two large municipal buildings with a tower in Springfield, Massachusetts, in partnership with Francis L. Pell, a name partner in the architectural firm of Pell & Corbett.

 As part of the firm of Helmle & Corbett, Harvey Wiley Corbett designed Bush Tower, a 30-story Neo-Gothic skyscraper built for the Bush Terminal Company on 42nd St. near Times Square in Manhattan.
 The tower, "with its prominent position and slight setbacks in buff, white and black brick, marked his début as an influential skyscraper designer."

 Corbett's next major commission was in London, where he again worked for Irving T. Bush and the Bush Terminal Co. and was the architect for Bush House, a massive and essentially American-style office building built within the limits of strict London building codes.

 Later in the 1920s, Corbett was part of one of the three firms that designed Rockefeller Center in Manhattan.
-Corbett, however, left the Rockefeller Center project in 1928, so he could work on plans for the Metropolitan Life North Building, designed as a 100-story skyscraper and the world's tallest building, but eventually built as a 32-story tower during the Great Depression.
+Corbett left the Rockefeller Center project in 1928, and together with D. Everett Waid, worked on plans for the Metropolitan Life North Building, designed as a 100-story skyscraper and the world's tallest building, but eventually built as a 32-story tower during the Great Depression.

 Corbett continued to design some structures during the Great Depression, including the massive New York City Criminal Courts Building in Manhattan, the northern tower of which is the Manhattan Detention Center, known as The Tombs.
 The complex was designed with Charles B. Meyers and completed in 1941.

 In 1922, Corbett commissioned delineator and architect Hugh Ferriss to draw a series of four step-by-step perspectives demonstrating the architectural consequences of New York's City's zoning law, which he saw as a "setback."
 These four drawings would later be used in Ferriss's 1929 book The Metropolis of Tomorrow.
 By demonstrating how architecture might evolve, Corbett's commission and Ferriss's book continue to influence popular culture; the Gotham City of Batman and the cities seen in the 2004 movie Sky Captain and the World of Tomorrow were both influenced by Corbett and Ferriss.

 In the late 1920s, the impact of skyscrapers on cities and downtowns was still hotly debated.
 Harvey Corbett defended the benefits of tall buildings against skyscraper detractors in articles published in The New York Times Magazine and National Municipal Journal in 1927.

 In 1930, Corbett described modernism in architecture as a "freeing of the shackles of style that for years have forced architects to erect duplicates of Grecian temples for bank buildings, regardless of modern requirements for light, air, and utility."

 Corbett lectured at the Columbia School of Architecture at Columbia University in New York City from 1907 to the 1930s.
 According to his obituary in The New York Times, Corbett was a longtime and ardent champion of skyscrapers and modernism.